Remote-Skills/google-shopping-api-alternative-demo/README.md

 ### ❓ **Common Questions**

-**Q: How does this compare to Google Shopping API?**
-A: Our API offers broader marketplace coverage (40+ vs 1), simpler integration, and significantly lower costs while maintaining high data quality.

 **Q: What's included in the free tier?**
-A: Free tier includes 1000 monthly requests - perfect for testing and small projects.
+A: Free tier includes 10 monthly requests - perfect for testing and small projects.

 **Q: Can I use this for commercial projects?**
 A: Yes!
 The API is designed for commercial use with various pricing tiers to match your needs.